 - Details for each activity type.

 Seems like a thorough, well-ordered list, so it shouldn’t be too much work to figure out how to organize it in a dashboard.

 App Structure Concepts

-To help come up with a structure for your ideas, first let’s take a look at some structuring concepts, using some of the Einstein Analytics apps as examples.
+To help come up with a structure for your ideas, first let’s take a look at some structuring concepts, using some of the Tableau CRM apps as examples.

 At the highest level, apps are structured around the people who are going to be using them and what they want to learn from the apps.
 Sales Analytics uses that kind of persona-driven approach and provides broad content to serve several types of users—sales leaders, managers, and reps.

 Whether an app serves one or more types of users, it can use a task-driven structure, organized around what those users want to do.
 Service Analytics provides deep content to address the service manager.
 Its content is organized according to tasks: reviewing cases, measuring team performance, and analyzing channels and accounts.